navsubrm/z-prefix-crud/README.md

 ## Creating a project

-    To create the application clone the repository.
+    To create the application, clone the repository.

     Run "npm i" to install required dependencies.